Head-On Car Collisions in Washington, DC

 • $10 million achieved for a man who suffered significant injuries in a major car accident.

 Our attorneys have a deep understanding of how insurance companies operate and of motor vehicle laws in DC and the surrounding areas.
 Head-on collisions can happen anywhere, at any time, and aren’t limited to cars.
-Head-on collision cases involving motorcycles, trucks, buses, and even pedestrians are handled by the Regan Zambri Long lawyers, who work tirelessly and fight fiercely to ensure justice is served for their clients.
+Regan Zambri Long’s attorneys handle head-on collision cases involving motorcycles, trucks, buses, and pedestrians throughout Washington, DC.
+Our lawyers investigate the crash, identify all liable parties, and pursue full compensation for victims and their families.

 All our attorneys currently feature on Best Lawyers’ list of Washington, DC’s top personal injury lawyers, and all six partners are included among Lawdragon’s 500 Leading Plaintiff Consumer Lawyers in America.
 Founding partner Patrick Regan has been recognized by the National Law Journal as one of Washington’s Top Ten Power Lawyers.
 Washingtonian Magazine described Patrick as “a poster boy for legal ethics and integrity,” and fellow senior partner Salvatore Zambri as a “Big Gun,” among the “Top 1%,” and “one of Washington’s best, most honest and effective lawyers.”
 Salvatore is listed among the Top 10 Super Lawyers in Washington, DC, out of the city’s 80,000 lawyers, while Paul Cornoni and Patrick Regan appear in the Top 100 Super Lawyers for the region.